thebyronc/GalacticAgeCalculator/README.md

 - Return the age of a human in Venus years.
 (A Venus year is .62 Earth years.)
 - Return the age of a human in Mars years.
 (A Mars year is 1.88 Earth years.)
 - Return the age of a human in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)
-- Determine how many years a user has left to live on each planet… (yikes!)
-To do this, the application will have to calculate the user’s life expectancy.
-You can determine average life expectancy as you see fit; for example, a user could input average life expectancy on their own or you could have a dropdown option for users to choose a country and then the life expectancy would be determined based on the average for that country.
 - If a user has already surpassed the average life expectancy, your application should account for (and test) this possible outcome as well.